Gramvoussa and Balos

 Kindly send your request at least 24 hours so we can process it.
 Eleni, Manolis or Yiannis will get back to you as soon as possible.

-Receive your booking from our office and present it at Kissamos/Kavonisi Port (3 km down the road).
+Receive your booking from our office or via e-mail and present it at Kissamos/Kavonisi Port (3 km down the road).

 Our location: 131 Iroon Polytechneiou Str, Kissamos (50 meters after Alpha Bank at the left side of the road from Chania)